Ecological imagination

 Murray Gell-Mann

-As the person who conceived of quarks, he has since tried to unify physics and biology with the sciences of emergent properties and organic complexity.
+As the person who conceived of quarks, he has since tried to unify physics and biology with the concept of sciences based on emergent properties and organic complexity derived from the quantum mechanics.

 Lynn Margulis